Renaud of Herbauges

 Renaud (795 – 843) was Frankish Count of Herbauges, Count of Poitiers and Count of Nantes.
 His name is also spelled Rainaldus or Ragenold, and he is sometimes known as Reginald in English.
 He is referred to as Renaud of Aquitaine, but seems to have been a member of the Rorgonid family of Maine.

 The County of Herbauges consisted of three pagi south of the Loire: Arballicus (Herbauges), Metallicus (the Mauges), and Teofalicus (Tiffauges) and was separate from the County of Poitou, of which Renaud also appears to have been Count.
 His appointment as Count is prior to July 835 when he appears in a battle against the Normans in Noirmoutier.

 Count of Nantes

-After the death of Count Ricwin of Nantes at the Battle of Fontenay (841), he was appointed by Charles the Bald as Count of Nantes.
-This was at the expense of Lambert II of Nantes, who had fought for Charles at Fontenay, and was considered the legitimate heir of his father, the former Count Lambert I of Nantes.
+After the death of Count Ricwin of Nantes at the Battle of Fontenoy (841), he was appointed by Charles the Bald as Count of Nantes.
+This was at the expense of Lambert II of Nantes, who had fought for Charles at Fontenoy, and was considered the legitimate heir of his father, the former Count Lambert I of Nantes.
 Disappointed in his ambitions, Lambert II broke with Charles the Bald and turned to Nominoe, Duke of Brittany, who was then in almost open revolt against the Franks.
 Nominoe and Lambert intended to join forces to capture Nantes.